Jako/ColorPicker/core/components/colorpicker/docs/readme.md

 Install via package manager, create a TV and change the input & output type to 'ColorPicker'

+## Documentation

+For more information please read the documentation on https://jako.github.io/ColorPicker/

 ## GitHub Repository

 https://github.com/Jako/ColorPicker